DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 ```
 eval $(minikube docker-env)
 ```
-You are now able to use Docker in the command line on your host Mac/Linux machine that is talking to the Docker daemon inside the Minikube VM:
+You are now able to use Docker in the command line on your host Mac or Linux machine that is talking to the Docker daemon inside the Minikube VM:
 ```
 docker ps
 ```